Bold Hearts. Brilliant Minds.

 2. Career Readiness

-The UCR Career Center prepares students with career planning and counseling, informative workshops, 14 annual career fairs, and more!
-They also invite companies to recruit, hire, and engage with students for job discovery, internships, campus interviews, and careers.
+The UCR Career Center prepares students with career planning, skill-building workshops, career fairs, and internship/job opportunities.
+They also invite top employers to recruit and hire UCR students.
 Companies include Apple, Kia Motors, Microsoft, and Teach for America.
+Encourage your student to visit the Career Center early and often!

-The average salary for the Class of 2020 is US$49,372.
-(UCR's Career Center Annual Report, 2019–20)
+The average salary for the Class of 2022 is US$59,479.

 Academic Excellence